FAQ

 • Use ARM cloud instances.
 AWS Graviton, Hetzner CAX, Oracle Ampere, and arm64 GitHub Actions runners run native ARM at sensible prices.
 A common pattern: iterate on x86 with QEMU, run CI and release builds on native ARM.

 • Let the cache do the work.
-Every unit produces a content-addressed .apk.
+Every unit produces a content-addressed package (.apk on Alpine, .deb on Debian and Ubuntu).
 Once any machine has built a unit, every other developer pulls from the local, team, or shared cache instead of rebuilding.
 Most developers never run QEMU for unchanged units.
+Cloud CI on native instances can be used to build and cache large native packages.

 For a small codebase or a handful of packages under active development, QEMU emulation on its own is usually fine.
 For a large codebase or full image builds, combine the three above: develop on x86 with QEMU, run CI on native ARM, and lean on the cache so nobody rebuilds anything they don’t have to.

 • Small product teams building edge devices.
 Today’s primary user.
-Teams who would otherwise stand up Yocto or Buildroot but want a faster loop and don’t have a dedicated platform engineer to feed the build system.
+Small teams who would otherwise stand up Yocto or Buildroot but want a faster loop and don’t have a dedicated platform engineer to feed the build system.

 • Application developers on embedded teams.
 Engineers writing Go, Rust, or Python services that run on a device, who need to integrate with the base image without learning a separate SDK.